 The build quality, stitching, and the overall attention to detail is top of the line and worth every penny.

-And the coat is very stylish, man.
+And the Mackinaw Cruiser is very stylish, man.
 It looks great.
 The bright buffalo plaid here was originally meant to make sure you won’t get mistaken for a deer, but I think will find it a great excuse to have a coat that’s not black or brown or grey.
 The design is both functional and stylish.
 It looks great out on the town.

 And it will one million percent last you the rest of your life.